ecs-org/ecs-docs/admin-manual/maintenance.md

 The reason for this is that the appliance always uses a new unique email address for each outgoing mail and greylisting always delays the first email from an email address and sometimes blocks access to a whole domain if there are to many email addresses from one domain.

-### maintenance commands in a running ecs container
+### Maintenance commands in a running ecs container
 for most ecs commands it is not important to which instance (web,worker) you connect to, "ecs_ecs.web_1" is used as example.